nnellans/ado-pipelines-guide/README.md

   - This is because each Stage has a hidden, implicit dependency on the previous Stage
   - If you don't want your Stages running sequentially, then you can use `dependsOn` in each Stage to create your own order of operations
   - By adding `dependsOn: []` to a Stage you remove any dependencies altogether, allowing that Stage to run in parallel with others
-- Stages will not run if the previous Stage fails
+- Stages will not run if the previous Stage fails, by default
   - Each Stage has a hidden, implicit condition that the previous Stage must complete successfully
   - By adding a `condition` to a Stage you could force a Stage to run, even if the previous Stage fails
   - Adding a `condition` to a Stage will remove the implicit condition that says the previous Stage must succeed.
 Therefore, it is common to use a condition of `and(succeeded(),yourCustomCondition)` which adds the implicit success condition back, as well as adds your own custom condition.
 Otherwise, this Stage will run regardless of the outcome of the preceding Stage